 When you meet the manager, shake their hand firmly, smile, introduce yourself, and ask them how they’re doing.
 Then tell them a little bit about yourself and why you’re there.

-Say that you’re looking for a bartending job and you were wondering if there were any positions available.
+Say that you’re looking for a bartending job and you were wondering if there were any bartending positions near me available.

 He’ll tell you straight away if there is or isn’t.
 And if there is, tell him that you’d love to come in for an interview or trial whenever suits them best.
 If there isn’t any work available, thank them for their time and ask them to give you a call if anything pops up.